flyingmothman/bionlp/README.md

 This repo **will soon** contain all the code(preprocessing, postprocessing, modeling, training) used in the paper "Comparing and combining some popular NER approaches on Biomedical tasks".
 The code for all models is in `./models`.
 Utility code is in `./utils`.
+Code for preprocessing datasets (getting data ready for training) can be found in `./preprocessing`
 Configurations for all experiments, models, and datasets is in `./configs`.

 ## Requirements